dominik117/optibot/README.md

 Before you begin, ensure you have the following installed:

-- Python 3.8 or higher
+- Python 3.10 or higher.
+Python 3.12 is recommended.
 - pipx (Python package installer)

 ### Installation